maniacx/test-bluetooth-battery-meter/docs/Devices/Redmi.md

 > * **Bluetooth Battery Meter** GNOME Extension  (disable the Redmi feature in the extension preferences)

+{: .note }
+>
+> Some Redmi / Xiaomi Earbuds sockets may remain unavailable to BudsLink while connected to the OEM companion app on a mobile device.
+Disconnect the earbuds from the mobile app before using BudsLink.

 <br>
 <img src="{{ 'assets/images/redmi/redmi-main.png' | relative_url }}" width="45%">